cdancy/bitbucket-rest/README.md

 Running mock tests can be done like so:

-	./gradlew clean build mockTest
+	./gradlew mockTest

-Running integration tests can be done like so (requires docker):
+Running integration tests can be done like so (requires Bitbucket instance):

-	./gradlew clean build integTest
+	./gradlew integTest

 # Additional Resources